Global well-posedness of the Majda-Biello system in the resonant case on the real line: Estimates on the multipliers

-\begin{proof} Firstly, it is readily seen that the estimate (\ref{est on sigma_3}) follows immediately from the two statements (1) and (2), so it suffices to verify them.
-Denote the numerator and the denominator of $\sigma_3$ to be $\eta_3$ and $\alpha_3$ respectively.
-Since $m_2(\xi) = m_1(2\xi)$, then
+\begin{proof} Firstly, it is readily seen that the estimate (\ref{est on sigma_3}) follows immediately from the two statements (1) and (2).
+Secondly, statement (1) can be justified directly from the definitions of $\sigma_3$, $m_1$ and $m_2$ in (\ref{sigma_3_cpt}), (\ref{m1}) and (\ref{m2_fix}) respectively.
+So it remains to prove statement (2) in which $\max\limits_{1\leq i\leq 3} |\xi_i| \geq N/2 $.